kilogold/confidential-pinata/docs/deployment.md

 ```

 **Figure 1.** One shared HP mint.
 Each instance: PDA-addressed HP token account (arbiter **authority**).
 Reward vault and SOL pile stay program-controlled PDAs.

+> **FUTURE (not v1).** Later versions MUST restrict HP modifications to the Piñata program.
+Out-of-band HP modification by the arbiter MUST be forbidden: Token-2022 HP ops with no Piñata instruction in the transaction, and HP ops that are only sibling Token-2022 instructions (not Piñata CPIs). v1 allows both so the Piñata program can have fewer instructions during early development.
+Honest v1 already uses siblings (`ApplyPendingBalance` after Initialize; `ApplyPendingBurn` / `UpdateDecryptableSupply` after Attack).
+That is not a second, unnamed path — it is this grant.
+How later versions bind HP ops to the program is unspecified (**O1** in this file, not [arbiter.md](arbiter.md) **O1**).

 ## Participants